 Sometimes a breast biopsy is needed to be absolutely certain that a mass is — or is not — cancerous.
 During a biopsy, a radiologist will remove a small sample of breast tissue for analysis under a microscope.
-In many cases, biopsy is the only way to confirm whether a breast mass is malignant or benign.
+In many cases, biopsy is the only way to confirm whether a breast mass, module or calcification is malignant or benign.

-Breast biopsy will answer whether a patient will require surgery to remove the mass.
+Breast biopsy will answer whether a patient will require surgery to remove the area.

 This advanced, minimally invasive biopsy technique complements the 3D mammography system used for the detection and diagnosis of breast cancer.

 Two dedicated breast specialists at the Breast Health and Research Center perform a full range of core needle biopsy procedures.
 In all biopsy procedures, we remove tissue from breast lump using a hollow needle.
 The samples are sent to the lab for further examination.The most common types of biopsy are:

 - Stereotactic biopsy: Stereotactic biopsy utilizes our 3D mammography system to target and biopsy specific areas, such as calcifications, that may be only the size of three grains of salt.
 Calcifications are often not visible on ultrasound.

 - Ultrasound biopsy: You lie face down on an MRI table.
 MRI imaging allows the technologist to locate the specific area of the breast tissue that needs to be biopsied.
 This procedure is typically used for abnormalities that were seen on an MRI, but were not felt by breast self-exam or clinical examination and cannot be seen with the mammogram or ultrasound